ubahnverleih/WoBike/Spin.md

 # Spin (Bikes and Scooters)
+[Spin](https://www.spin.pm/) is a Bike and E-Scotter sharing service in the US.

 To Access the API, you need to generate an Auth token.
 This requires only a verifiable email address.
 Make a POST request to `https://web.spin.pm/api/v1/magic_links` with the body:
 ```